 Are you having trouble with your vehicle’s AC?
-Does air only blows out of defrost and floor?
+Does air only blow out of defrost and floor?
 Well, this is a problem that many car owners have.
 Over time, some of the vents simply stop blowing air.
-The reason behind this is a small component of the HVAC system which is easy to replace.
+The reason behind this is a small component of the HVAC system that is easy to replace.

 In this blog post, I will be talking about why your vehicle blows air only out of defrost and floor and how to fix it.

 Fixed: Air Only Blows Out Of Defrost And Floor

 - Change the settings on the climate module by switching between defrost, front blowing, etc. The blend door actuator should engage each time you do this and you can actually hear it moving.

 - If you do not hear the blend door actuator, it is bad and needs replacing.